climbx/Dotenv/README.md

 ```

 Missing var reference.
-Will not throw an exception.
-If a reference is not found, value is
+Missing references don't throw an exception.
+If a reference is not found,
-set to an empty var.
+the value is set to an empty string.
 ```dotenv
 missing1=$foo     # outputs ['missing1' => '']
 missing2=\${foo}  # outputs ['missing2' => '']
 ```